n8n-io/n8n-docs/docs/user-management/two-factor-auth.md

 # Two-factor authentication (2FA)

-!!! info "Feature availability"
-	* You need access to the n8n instance owner account.
-	* Available on self-hosted n8n.
-	* Coming soon to n8n Cloud.

 Two-factor authentication (2FA) adds a second authentication method on top of username and password.
 This increases account security. n8n supports 2FA using an authenticator app.

 ## Enable 2FA